 Oftentimes victims are unsure of where to report romance scams.
 The best course of action depends on the specifics of the scam.

-However, if you’re an Allstate Identity Protection member and you think you’re experiencing a romance scam, know that our team is standing by to help you navigate the situation.
+However, if you’re an Allstate Identity Protection member and you think you’re experiencing a romance scam, our team is ready to help you navigate the situation and untangle the damage left behind.

-If you are experiencing or recovering from a love scam, feelings of shame, embarrassment, shock, anger, and anxiety may arise.
+If you are experiencing or recovering from a love scam, feelings of shame, embarrassment, shock, anger, and anxiety may also arise.
 Be sure to give yourself grace during this time and remember that you are not alone.

 “Sadly, victims might feel embarrassed to admit they fell for a dating scam, so they might not reach out for help,” says McNamara.
-“But know that scammers can be very convincing, and the earlier we’re aware of any potential issues, the better we can help you.”
+“But know that scammers can be very convincing and the earlier we’re aware of any potential issues, the better we can help you.”